 Richard Earlom

-“Plate III”
+“Plate III—The Inspection”

-“Plate VI”
+“Plate VI—The Lady’s Death”

-Marriage à la mode: engraved from the original picture
+Marriage à la mode: Engraved from the Original Pictures

 London: J & J Boydell, 1795-1800

 ff ND497.H63A65 1795 c.1 Rare

 Hogarth’s Marriage-a-la-mode critiques high society and physicians in depictions of an arranged marriage.
 In The Inspection, a syphilitic elite and a young prostitute consult a quack, whose office is decorated with symbols of quackery.
 In The Lady’s Death, the lady has committed suicide, while her child suffers from congenital syphilis.
 The doctor, meanwhile, is already out the door.